'Astronomy compels the soul to look upwards and leads us from this world to another.'—Plato

 The account that you have read of my encounters with the ancient Egyptians I hope has served the purpose of introspective enlightenment, and to know that I am one of those unknown souls of the decuple that are invisible to the earth.

 But rest assure my timeless soul now travels indefinitely, through the aeonian infinity of the creator's universe, until I have reached that distant and Elysian Aidenn of the ancient Egyptians.

 Do not pity my soul, instead be envious—for I am very much transpicuous and forever immortal.
-The temple of the pharaoh was one of many portals, between death and the afterworld.
-There are insurmountable portals in this world, yet to be discovered!
+The temple of the pharaoh was one of the insurmountable portals, between death and the afterworld.
+There are unaccountable portals in this world, yet to be discovered by mankind!